flaneurette/UX.js/README.md

 <img src="https://github.com/flaneurette/Magic.js/blob/main/assets/images/magic-js-logo.png" />

-A minimal JavaScript framework, similar to VUE.js
+A minimal JavaScript framework, similar to VUE.js, React and other frameworks, but much easier to work with.
+Magic.js is unique as it seperates data loading and DOM manipulation from other JavaScript logic, making it much quicker to learn and easier to implement.

 Currently under development.